plerup/espsoftwareserial/README.md

 dedicated to the use of GPIO12 in this
 [note about GPIO12](https://github.com/espressif/esp-idf/tree/release/v3.2/examples/storage/sd_card#note-about-gpio12).
-Refer to the `isValidPin()`, `isValidRxPin()` and `isValidTxPin()` functions in the `SoftwareSerialGpioCapabilities` class for the GPIO restrictions enforced by this library by default.
+Refer to the `isValidPin()`, `isValidRxPin()` and `isValidTxPin()` functions in the `EspSoftwareSerial::GpioCapabilities` class for the GPIO restrictions enforced by this library by default.

 The easiest and safest method is to test the object returned at runtime, to see if